NuayHL/CrowdDetection/README.md

 - Replace the --loss-log to other _loss.log files to visualize them

-*Copyright© Haoyuan Liu 2022.
+*Copyright© NuayHL 2022.
 All right reserved*